 Port Used for Direction 25 The standard port for SMTP.
 The JSS connects to an SMTP server to send email notifications to JSS users.
-Outbound from the JSS, and inbound to the SMTP server 139 If you use an SMB share to deploy files, computers mount the SMB share on this port.
-Inbound to the share, and outbound from computers 389 The standard port for LDAP.
+Outbound from the JSS, and inbound to the SMTP server 139 If you use an SMB share to distribute files from a file share distribution point, computers mount the SMB share on this port.
+Inbound to the share, and outbound from computers

+Port Used for Direction 389 The standard port for LDAP.
 Any LDAP connections-even those coming from other applications-go through the JSS.
 This means that only the JSS connects to your LDAP server.
 Outbound from the JSS, and inbound to the LDAP server 636 The standard port for LDAPS.
 Any LDAP connections-even those coming from other applications-go through the JSS.
 This means that only the JSS connects to your LDAP server.
 Outbound from the JSS, and inbound to the LDAP server 445 If you have an SMB client, such as "DAVE", installed on computers, they may mount the SMB share on this port.
 Inbound to the share, and outbound from computers 514 The default port used by the JSS to write to Syslog servers.
-Outbound from the JSS, and inbound to Syslog servers

-Port Used for Direction 2195 The port used to send messages from the JSS to Apple Push Notification service (APNs).
+Outbound from the JSS, and inbound to Syslog servers 2195 The port used to send messages from the JSS to APNs.
 Outbound from the JSS, and inbound to the APNs server 2196 The port used by the JSS to connect to APNs for feedback.
-Outbound from the JSS, and inbound to the APNs server 5223 The port used to send messages from APNs to the mobile devices and computers in your network.
-Outbound from computers and mobile devices, and inbound to the APNs server 8080 The HTTP port for the JSS on Linux and Windows platforms.
+Outbound from the JSS, and inbound to the APNs server 5223 The port used to send messages from APNs to the computers and iOS devices in your network.
+Outbound from computers and iOS devices, and inbound to the APNs server 5228 The port used to send messages from Google Cloud Messaging (GCM) to the personally owned Android devices in your network.
+Outbound from Android devices, and inbound to the GCM server 8080 The HTTP port for the JSS on Linux and Windows platforms.
 Although it is available, applications do not connect to this port unless the defaults are overridden.
 N/A 9006 The HTTP port for the JSS on the Mac platform.
 Although it is available, applications do not connect to this port unless the defaults are overridden.
 N/A

-On the Linux platform, the JSS runs on 8443 and 8080 by default.
+On the Mac platform, the JSS runs on ports 8443 and 9006 by default.
 If you decide to change these ports, you must change the port information in Tomcat's server.xml file and in the Preferences window for each Casper Suite application.